 Because the bell mechanism is mechanical and friction-driven from the traction tires, pushing the tram by hand will also ring the bell, even if there is no battery inserted.
 The motor and gearbox on my example are a little noisy, click on the GIFs to see the video version with sound.

 The updates include changing the wheels to grey and the text added to the side of the tram - the EER is the Enoshima Electric Railway and the 303 identifies it as the formation 303 tram which was rebuilt from a 100 series tram in the late 1950s and used on the line until 2006, being scrapped in 2008.
-This release comes in a smaller box than most other Plarail releases in both height and length.

-The ringing bell mechanism is changed slightly to accommodate the bell being mounted to the chassis instead of the body shell.
-I am not sure if this change occurred between 1997 and 1999 or 1999 and this 2000 rerelease.
-The chassis markings seem to be the same for all three releases.
+The ringing bell mechanism is changed slightly to accommodate the bell being mounted to the chassis instead of the body shell - this was done at some point between the December 1999 Enodens and this 2000 release.

 Interestingly, despite being produced after the earlier Chin Chin Tram reissue, this July 2000 Enoden is using the older Mickey Poppo style of coupling instead of the newer Thomas-series style.
 I do think that the Mickey Poppo style connector is pretty tough but with enough force any toy coupling system can and will be broken by children.